 Diving operations will be conducted as required to support photography, habitat characterization, invertebrate studies, piscivore ecology, acoustic array service and recovery of lost gear (if necessary).
 Three small boats will be needed simultaneously to support these various projects.
-Each small boat will carry 3-6 divers and will conduct 2-4 dives before returning to the ship.
-Individuals who will function as divers are identified above in the list of scientific crew.
-Ship's divers are invited to assist with dive operations as other duties allow.
-Two NOAA Divemasters (LTJG Jared Halonen and Kathleen Mahaffey) will be provided for all dive operations on this project and will follow all NOAA diving policies and regulations.
+Each small boat will carry 2-4 divers and will conduct 2-4 dives before returning to the ship for lunch and before dinner.
+Individuals who will function as divers are identified above in the list of scientific crew and all are Nitrox certified.
+Ship's divers are invited to assist with dive operations as other duties allow (ship's divers will be included in the project dive plan submitted to the NOAA Diving Center).
+A NOAA Divemaster (LTJG Jared Halonen) will be on board for all dive operations on this project and will follow all NOAA diving policies and regulations.
 A minimum of two divers will work together on all dives.
 Dives may be conducted in teams of two, three or four people.
-Each team will dive between one and six times daily as allowed under "No Decompression" limits of 36% NITROX except where working dives will occur, requiring the use of air.
+Each team will dive between one and six times daily as allowed under "No Decompression" limits of 36% NITROX except if working dives are necessary (none are planned), which requires the use of air.
 The presence and use of a qualified technician or crewmember to assist with the mixing of NITROX is respectfully requested.

-The Dive Plans encompassing all legs of NF-14-03 are presented in Appendix 3.
+The Dive Plans encompassing all legs of NF-15-07 are presented in Appendix 3.